 What to do there?
 Northern Finland, or Finnish Lapland, might not be the first destination that comes to mind when you think of how you want to spend your summer in Finland.
 However, Kuusamo is not only home to one of the most famous hiking trails in all of Finland, the Karhunkierros, it also has a lot of unique things to offer in the last wilderness of Europe.
-River-rafting, biking in the rough nature and all that in the endless day of the midnight sun.
+River-rafting, biking in the rough nature and all that in the endless day of the midnight sun, but also a unique destination to experience the Slow Wilderness Lifestyle with good food and welleness.
 Read more about the options here.
-And watch this space for much more about Ruka-Kuusamo in summer soon!

 How to get there?
 Getting around the Southern coast of Finland is admittedly easiest by car, as there are many amazing destinations within just a short drive, whereas it can be a bit time-intensive by public transport – although totally possible.

 What to do there?
 Where to start!
 Helsinki and the Espoo archipelago are always great places to start.
 Within just 1-1,5 hours drive you can reach amazing places like Mathildedal and Teijo National Park, Loviisa or the city of Kotka, the old ironworks vilage of Strömforsin Ruukki or the Malmgård brewery – although my favourite might be the Imperial fishing lodge of Langinkoski.
 There is so much to do and see!